 Is there a particular dress code?
 Yes, we have a casual uniform T-shirt with the school logo in two colors - maroon and black.

 What are the school’s hours?
 We have a four-day school week, Monday-Thursday.
-Every school day begins at 8:15 AM and ends at 3:00 PM.
+Every school day begins at 8:15 AM and ends at 2:15 PM.
 If there is a holiday on one of these four days or if we cancel school due to inclement weather, we will have classes all day Friday.
 Please see the school calendar for more information.
 Some folks in our community have made statements that a four-day week is illegal.
 This is NOT true.
 Please read the email I sent to parents in May 2014 answering this question at length (email link is at the top of the page).
 Another statement made by uninformed folks in the community is that we cannot get a year's worth of curriculum finished with a 4-day week.
-All of my students carry seven courses and many carry more.
-Because of our educational approach, our classroom design and our one-to-one teaching method, we have far less time wasted during the day than in a traditional, public school.
+All of my students carry seven courses and several carry more.
+Because of our educational approach, our classroom design and our one-to-one teaching method, we have far less time wasted during the day than in a traditional classroom setting.

 When should we register?
 We highly recommend that parents register their children in May for the following school year.
 A student may enroll at any time during the school year, but because curriculum is custom ordered for each student, your child may have to wait 1-2 weeks to actually begin school after enrollment.

 What is the monthly payment?
 L'Abris Academy is a private school and entirely funded by the tuition and book fees paid by the parents.
 The tuition and book fees are L'Abris are among the lowest in the nation for private schools.
 However, we recognize that not everyone can afford a private education and so L'Abris Academy may not be an option for you.
 We do not have grants or any kind of fund to help with tuition for your child.
-The monthly bill is different for each family because it is based on how many students, how many courses, amount of deposit paid, etc. The easiest way for you to determine what you should pay each month is to log on to your account and divide the total by 10.
-After you pay August tuition payment, you can determine September's bill by logging on and dividing the balance by 9 (and so on for each month).
+For the 2019-2020 school year, the school board has set the tuition rate for grades 1-8: $1,950.00; and for grades 9-12: $2,055.00.
+Most parents prefer to divide the tuition costs into monthly payments.
 All monthly payments are due the 1st of each month.
 All accounts will be charged a $25 late fee after the 15th if payment has not been received.
 If your account falls behind, please make every effort to get caught up.
 Talk with us and we'll be happy to work out a payment schedule.
 However, if your account is delinquent by the end of each semester, your student will not be allowed to return the following semester until the amount in arrears is paid.